camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 The "external task topic" from Camunda Platform 7 is directly translated in a "task type name" in Camunda Platform 8, therefore `camunda:topic` gets `zeebe:taskDefinition type` in your BPMN model.

-The community supported [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) will pick up your `@ExternalTaskHandler` beans, wrap them into a JobWorker, and subscribe to the `camunda:topic` you defined as `zeebe:taskDefinition type`.
+The community-supported [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) picks up your `@ExternalTaskHandler` beans, wraps them into a JobWorker, and subscribes to the `camunda:topic` you defined as `zeebe:taskDefinition type`.

 ### Service tasks with attached Java code (Java Delegates, Expressions)